VGMusic.com

-The Video game Music Archive, also known as VGMusic.com or VGMA, is a website that archives MIDI sequences of video game music, ranging from tunes of the NES era to modern pieces featured in Xbox One, Wii U and PS4 games.
+The Video Game Music Archive, also known as VGMusic.com or VGMA, is a website that archives MIDI sequences of video game music, ranging from tunes of the NES era to modern pieces featured in Xbox Series X/S, Nintendo Switch and PS5 games.
 Currently, there are over 30,000 MIDI sequences hosted on the site across approximately 47 gaming platforms.
 The SNES directory has the most MIDI sequences of any directory on this site.
 VGMusic.com is one of the oldest, if not the oldest, video game music websites online.

 The owner of the website is Michael Newman (Yaginuma), who graduated from the University of Connecticut and who is a chemical engineer by day.
 Day-to-day site operations are maintained by a small team of volunteer staff members, performing tasks such as server administration, site updates and archive maintenance.

 General

 VGMusic.com accepts remakes/covers, arrangements, and remixes of video game music in MIDI format.
 The MIDI sequences are typically General MIDI and GM2 standard, but sequences that use proprietary MIDI standards like Roland GS and Yamaha XG are also available on the site.
 Formerly RIFF MIDI (RMI) format sequences were also available, but currently only MIDI types 0 and 1 (MID) are available.
 The community is driven by a user-base of musicians from around the world, who transcribe the music into midi format by ear using sequencing software.

 In addition to the music sections for game consoles and home computer systems, there is also a Medley section.
 Submitted medleys consist of music selections from anything between one game and multiple games and franchises; the style or theme of the medleys is at the discretion of the sequencers.
 There is also a Piano Only section, which hosts sequences transcribed to use two MIDI tracks, one for each hand on piano.
 These sequences can subsequently be opened using appropriate score-writing software, and printed out as sheet music.
 Arrangements for piano duet and organ are also accepted.

 No users receive money for submitting their sequences, and there are no paid staff sequencers employed by the site.